anchore/grype/README.md

 grype dir://path/to/dir
 ```

-By default Grype shows a summary table, however, a `json` format is also available.
+By default Grype shows a summary table, however, a more detailed `json` format is also available.
 ```
 syft <image> -o json
 ```

-Grype pulls a database of vulnerabilities from the Anchore Feed Service.
-This database is updated at the beginning of each scan, but an update can also be triggered.
+Grype pulls a database of vulnerabilities derived from the publicly available [Anchore Feed Service](https://ancho.re/v1/service/feeds).
+This database is updated at the beginning of each scan, but an update can also be triggered manually.
 ```
 grype db update
 ```

 ## Installation

-*NOTE: This tool hasn't been released yet, so these installation methods work right now*
+*NOTE: This tool hasn't been released yet, so these installation methods do not work yet*

 **Recommended**
 ```bash